for Veterans and the Public

 Keep only a small amount or no alcohol at home.
 Don't keep temptations around.

 When you drink, sip your drink slowly.
 Take a break of 1 hour between drinks.
-Drink soda, water, or juice after a drink with alcohol.
+Drink water or non-alcoholic drinks after a drink with alcohol.
 Do not drink on an empty stomach!
 Eat food when you are drinking.